naston70/practical-cisco-labs/2.Switching.and.VLANs/9.Spanning-Tree.Protocol/stp-further-info.md

 #### STP - Spanning Tree Protocol (802.1D)

-STP states do not change the other information about the interface: connected/ not connected and operationa state - access or trunk, it only addes an additional STP state
+STP states do not change the other information about the interface: connected/ not connected and operational state - access or trunk, it only adds an additional STP state